-Ever wondered what all the commotion is about sensor sizes.
+Ever wondered what all the commotion is about sensor size?
 What does crop factor really mean?
 Are bigger sensors better?
-Lets cover some of the technical and non technical about sensor size and crop factor.
+Lets cover some of the technical and nontechnical ideas about sensor size and crop factor.

 This article assumes you have the basic knowledge of how a camera works and about what depth of field and field of view is.
-Also knowing what aperture is and how it effects exposure is good to know.
-Even though I will describe things in its most basic forms it helps to know your stuff so that you do not miss any important information.
+Also knowing what aperture is and how it effects exposure is beneficial information.
+Even though I will describe things in their most basic forms, it helps to know your stuff so that you do not miss any important information.

 So on an APS-c sized sensor with a 26.68 mm diagonal length the crop factor would be